The 2021 Short Story Award

 1. Each story must include a mystery as an important character or element of the story.
 Our theme will be broadly interpreted.

-2. All submissions must be made using the official Short Story Award Entry Form on this page during the contest open period.
+2. All submissions must be made using the official Short Story Award Entry Form on this page during the contest open period and be a .doc or .docx file.

 3. Each story must be the original and unpublished work of the author.
 Work is considered published if it has appeared in whole or in part anywhere in print or online.